stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 Below are my top-3 SaaS technology picks to build a consulting services offering around.

-##### SaaS for leading a company
+##### a) SaaS for leading a company

 There is only one app that solves [the leadership cycle](https://stratappsaas.com/blog/the-leadership-cycle/ "the leadership cycle") in one digital workspace: [https://stratappsaas.com/](https://stratappsaas.com/ "https://stratappsaas.com/").

 Whilst easy to learn, the product lends itself naturally to driving consulting revenue on both implementations and upselling additional consulting based on real-time insights on what is happening client side.
 This creates a [win:win:win](https://bit.ly/stratapp-consulting-partners-win-win-win  "creating a win:win:win") for the client, consultant and #stratapp.

-##### SaaS for employee engagement
+##### b) SaaS for employee engagement

 As well as supporting mainstream HCM SaaS rollouts (e.g. [Workday](https://www.workday.com/ "Workday")), you could look to support emerging tech in employee engagement and culture building, such as:

 * [Culture Amp](https://www.cultureamp.com/ "Culture Amp")
 * [15Five](https://www.15five.com/ "15Five")

-##### SaaS for CRM
+##### c) SaaS for CRM

-I can see your eyes roll.
+Ok, I can feel your eyes rolling at the mention of CRM.
 Hang on a moment.
-Whilst there is a mature and competitive services market built around CRM, there is a massive problem for clients buying CRM.
+Whilst the services market built around CRM is mature and competitive, there is a massive problem for clients buying a CRM: _failed implementations_.

 When you look under the bonnet at each product's design and approach, the top three CRMs ([Salesforce](https://www.salesforce.com/ "Salesforce"), [Dynamics](https://dynamics.microsoft.com/ "Microsoft Dynamics") and [Zoho](https://www.zoho.com "Zoho CRM")) are remarkedly similar.
-Clients hire CRM implementation firms that have deep skills in configuring and integrating these products.
-Which makes sense.
-However, those implementation firms are often very weak at the broader thinking, validation and planning that the client needs for their CRM implementation to be successful.
-As a result, most CRM implementations are considered a failure by clients - on value, timeframes and adoption.
+Clients hire CRM implementation firms that have deep skills in configuring and integrating these products, from a technical perspective.
+However, those same implementation firms are often weak at the broader thinking, validation and planning that clients need for their CRM implementation to be successful.

+As a result, most CRM implementations are considered a failure by clients - on value for money, timeframe blowouts, delivery expectations and end user adoption.

-The implementation firms doing this work usually lack broader consulting skills like:
+Implementation firms doing this work usually lack broader consulting skills like:

 * business strategy
 * business and operating model design